-Finding a game that allows the teacher to integrate content into the virtual classroom can be a challenge.
-Teachers can easily transfer several popular and fun games to the virtual world, such as: Jeopardy, Taboo, Pictionary, and of course, Kahoot!
-Below, you will find descriptions of how to set these virtual classroom games and activities up and utilize them in your virtual classroom this year.
+Finding a game that allows the teacher to integrate content into the virtual classroom can be challenging.
+Teachers can easily transfer several popular and fun games to the virtual world, such as Jeopardy, F Taboo, Pictionary, and of course, Kahoot!
+Below, you will find descriptions of how to set up these virtual classroom games and activities and utilize them in your virtual classroom this year.

-Our 4 Favorite Virtual Classroom Games
+Our 5 Favorite Virtual Classroom Games

 1. This Is Jeopardy!

 As far as instructions go for setting up an interactive Jeopardy board, the easiest option is to search for a Jeopardy board template online.
 A simple search will yield several results, none of which differ too much in what they provide.
 These fun game boards are essentially Google slides that link slides to one another.

-One option is to have a simple word for students to type into the chat of the video conference to indicate that they want to answer.
+One option is to have a simple word for students to type into the chat box to indicate that they want to answer.
 Whoever’s buzzer word is sent first will get the first attempt at an answer.
 Should this student answer incorrectly, the next effort goes to the next in line.

 2. Oooo, it’s Taboo!

 Teachers can easily create a Taboo set using keywords from a unit as the highlighted words at the top of the card.
-Teachers can then create a list of words to avoid to challenge students to be more descriptive.
-For example, if the keyword is Martin Luther King Jr., the words to avoid might be: Dream, Civil Rights, Black, White, and Race.
+Teachers can then create a list of words to avoid challenging students to be more descriptive.
+For example, if the keyword is Martin Luther King Jr., the words to prevent might be Dream, Civil Rights, Black, White, and Race.
 In this way, the challenge for students is to articulate the keyword.

 The teacher monitors the time and ensures the clue giver does not say any taboo words.
-As soon as a student guesses the correct word, the teacher needs to send another “card” to the clue giver.
+As soon as a student guesses the correct word, the teacher must send another “card” to the clue giver.
 The object is for the student to take turns and to get through as many “cards” as possible.

 3. Pictionary This!

 What seems to be the most intuitive platform to use is Google’s Jamboard, which is essentially an interactive whiteboard.
 Teachers should open a Jamboard and share the link with their class.
 This will put all students in the same space, allowing simple and quick transitions from one artist to the next.
 At the same time, the teacher should share their screen of the Jamboard so that all students can see it on Zoom.
-Before beginning the game, provide students the opportunity to practice using the drawing, erase, and undo tools.
+Before beginning the game, allow students to practice using the drawing, erase, and undo tools.

-Like Taboo, the teacher should write the word in private chat to the artist.
+Like Taboo, the teacher should write the word in private chat with the artist.
 Students can either say their guesses out loud or type them into the chat.
 The last consideration for the teacher is the timer.
-One way to show the timer to the students is to find a timer on YouTube and split the screen shared with the class to see both the Jamboard and the timer.
+One way to show the timer to the students is to find a timer on YouTube and split the screen shared with the class to see the Jamboard and the timer.

 4. Have a Hoot with Kahoot!

-Perhaps the easiest conversion from in-person to virtual learning is the fan-favorite, Kahoot.
-Since technology-based, there is no instruction or set up that is different for virtual game playing.
+Perhaps the easiest conversion from in-person to virtual learning is the fan-favorite Kahoot.
+Since it is technology-based, there is no instruction or setup that is different for playing virtual games.
 Students use their phones to enter their answers to each multiple-choice question after entering the game using a code.

 Virtual Games to Gain Interest and Engagement

-As long as the teacher creates the games and activities intentionally, sets them up before the class, and explains the rules thoroughly, virtual classroom games are a sure-fire way to garner interest and engage with content in distance learning in a fun way.
+As long as the teacher creates the review games and activities intentionally, sets them up before the class, and explains the rules thoroughly, virtual classroom games are a surefire way to garner interest and engage with content in distance learning in a fun way.